 Importantly, for the ±15-Minute City to be considered a human-centred model, it must include policies and actions that address vulnerable social categories (e.g. children, people with disability, low-income groups, etc.)

-With this in mind, a central aspect of the ±15-Minute City roadmap is that street and public space redesign in neighborhoods should benefit people of all backgrounds, ages, and abilities.
+With this in mind, a central aspect of the ±15-Minute City roadmap is that street and public space redesign in neighbourhoods should benefit people of all backgrounds, ages, and abilities.
 Only then can a ±15-Minute City be truly accessible for ALL.

 Want to learn more about accessibility and the ±15-Minute City?
 Access the full study in the file section below.